coderaiser/redrun/README.md

 sys     0m9.113s
 ```

-As you see `redrun` much faster and more laconic way of using `npm scripts` then regular solutions.
+As you can see `redrun` is much faster and more DRY way of using `npm scripts` than regular solutions.

 ## Related